ironicbadger/pms-wiki/docs/03-installation/manual-install-proxmox.md

 ### Automating Parity Calculation

-As SnapRAID is designed to work by taking snapshots we must configure these to be calculated at regular intervals.
-We could just create a very simple cronjob and execute `snapraid sync` as part of that process, but there are a few situations we want a little more smarts than that.
+SnapRAID works by taking snapshots, so we need to calculate parity at regular intervals.
+You could create a simple cron job that runs `snapraid sync`, but a little extra logic is useful.

-[snapraid-runner](https://github.com/Chronial/snapraid-runner) is a reliable way to add some logic gates to execution of SnapRAID.
+[snapraid-runner](https://github.com/Chronial/snapraid-runner) is a reliable way to add guardrails to SnapRAID runs.

-To install, begin by cloning the git repo:
+Start by cloning the Git repository.

 ```
 git clone https://github.com/Chronial/snapraid-runner.git /opt/snapraid-runner
 ```

-Next, you will need to ensure you have set up your configuration file for SnapRAID as detailed above.
+Next, make sure you have created the SnapRAID configuration file described above.

-Edit the configuration file for snapraid-runner, a default is provided at `/opt/snapraid-runner/snapraid-runner.conf.example`.
-The following parameters are of the most interest when configuring this file:
+Edit the snapraid-runner configuration file.
+A default example is provided at `/opt/snapraid-runner/snapraid-runner.conf.example`.
+These settings are the most important ones to review.

-* `config = /etc/snapraid.conf` - Ensure this points to where your `snapraid.conf` file is stored
+* `config = /etc/snapraid.conf` - Make sure this points to your `snapraid.conf` file
-* `deletethreshold = 250` - abort operation if there are more deletes than this, set to -1 to disable
+* `deletethreshold = 250` - Abort the run if more files than this have been deleted.
+Set it to `-1` to disable the check
-* `touch = True` - This improves the SnapRAID capability to recognize moved and copied files as it makes the timestamp almost unique, removing possible duplicates.
+* `touch = True` - Helps SnapRAID recognize moved and copied files by making timestamps almost unique
-* `[email]` - If you are using gmail you will need to generate an [app specific password](https://support.google.com/accounts/answer/185833?hl=en).
+* `[email]` - If you use Gmail, generate an [app specific password](https://support.google.com/accounts/answer/185833?hl=en)
-* `[scrub]` - Configure periodic data verification features
+* `[scrub]` - Configure periodic data verification
     * `enabled = True`
-    * `percentage = 22` - The % of the array to scrub
+    * `percentage = 22` - The percentage of the array to scrub
-    * `older-than = 8` - Only scrub data if older than this number of days
+    * `older-than = 8` - Only scrub data older than this number of days

-Finally, create a cronjob to automatically run `snapraid-runner`.
-You will want to ensure the file SnapRAID is checking parity for are not changing during this time.
-Ideally at something like 4 or 5am, it would be a good idea to also temporarily disable any services that write to your storage during this time - that is optional though.
+Finally, create a cron job to run `snapraid-runner` automatically.
+Try to run it when files on the array are unlikely to change.
+Early morning is usually a good choice.
+You can also temporarily stop services that write to storage during this window, although that step is optional.

 ```
 root@cartman: crontab -e